 - Spent grain, a by-product of the brewing industry etc.

 - Compound feed: These are compound blends made keeping a specific animal in mind.
 Thus raw materials and other additives are formulated as per the requirements of specific animals so as to ensure maximum benefit to the targeted animal.
-Generally the main ingredient of the same are feed grains like sorghum, soybeans, oats, barley and corn which are formulated by the feed manufacturers as pellets, crumbles or meal types.
+Generally the main ingredient of the same are feed grains, such as sorghum, soybeans, oats, barley and corn which are formulated by the feed manufacturers as pellets, crumbles or meal types.

 - Premixes: These are sometimes classified under compound feed or sold separately.
 They include a blend of micro ingredients in commercial rations and can be easily procured from companies selling premixes in the sacked form.
 This easy availability enables the farmer to purchase a premix of his choice depending on the animals that he rears.
 The farmers can also make their own mixes by using their own special formula and yet be assured that their farm animals are getting the recommended levels of nutrients.
 Some of the micro ingredients which form a part of the premixes are: